openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 }
 ```

-Function: Provides functionality for variable-length arrays.
+Functionality: Provides functionality for variable-length arrays.

-[ArrayList](collection_package_class.md#class-arraylistt) is a linear dynamic array that differs from [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt) by automatically resizing as needed and not requiring size specification during creation.
+[ArrayList](collection_package_class.md#class-arraylistt) is a linear dynamic array.
+Unlike [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt), it can automatically resize as needed and does not require a specified size at creation.

 > **Note:**
 >
 > - When adding elements to a dynamic array, if the array is full, it will reallocate a larger memory space and copy existing elements to the new space.
 >
-> - Advantages of dynamic arrays include memory efficiency and automatic resizing, making them ideal for scenarios requiring frequent element additions/removals.
-However, the reallocation process may cause performance overhead, which should be considered when using dynamic arrays.
+> - The advantage of dynamic arrays is memory efficiency and automatic resizing, making them ideal for scenarios requiring frequent element addition or removal.
+However, the downside is potential performance degradation during reallocation, which should be considered when using dynamic arrays.

-Parent type:
+Parent Types:

 - [List](./collection_package_interface.md#interface-listt)\<T>